Points Rummy

 • Dropping is a strategic move some players use when they have been dealt a bad hand.
 If you choose to drop on your first turn, 20 points are added to your score.
 Dropping midway would add 40 points.

-• Penalty on consecutive misses: On RummyTime, missing two consecutive turns is also considered a midway drop.
+• Penalty on consecutive misses: On RummyTime, missing three consecutive turns is also considered a midway drop.
 The player drops out of the game and 40 points are added to their total.
-This setting can be changed on every platform; a player can choose to automatically drop after 3, 4 or even 1 missed turn.
+This setting can be changed on every platform; a player can choose to automatically drop after 1 or 3 missed turns.

 • Making an invalid declaration costs 80 points, which is the maximum amount of points one can lose in any 13 card rummy variations.